trollogyadherent/UsefulArtixStuff/UsefulLinuxStuff.md

 * From the Gentoo Wiki: When NetworkManager connects to a WiFi access point, it might change your hostname.
 If it does, it might mess with your X authentication and prevent you from launching X applications.
 You can verify this with xauth list.
 *To fix this, you can set `hostname-mode = none` in your config (`/etc/NetworkManager/NetworkManager.conf`).

+## Mapping controllers to xbox360
+* Bought some shitty plastic controller but of course the mappings are nonsense?
+Install `gamepad-tool-bin` from the AUR and launch it.
+* Plug in controller, click "Generate a new mapping".
+When you are done, click on "Copy Mapping String".
+Save it in some file, her it is `~/mappings/my_mapping`
+* In your `.bash_profile` append the following line: `export SDL_GAMECONTROLLERCONFIG=$SDL_GAMECONTROLLERCONFIG:`cat ~/mappings/my_mapping``.
+This adds the mapping to the SDL environment variable.
+Yup, it is indeed stored in a long-ass env var.
+If you want to map other stuff, just append the same export line, just change the mapping file.

 ## pip search
 * `pip search` was discontinued.
 Use [pip-search](https://pypi.org/project/pip-search/).
 Add the snippet provided on the website to `.bashrc` and you'll be able to use `pip search <query>` again